SjoerdV/SjoerdV.github.io/_posts/2021-09-25-post-a-little-less-conspicuous-introduction-part1-4.md

 This and further articles in this series all count up to the following flexible architecture where it is possible to choose a security / privacy model that suits **your** purpose.
 Part 2 and Part 3 can be set-up and be used 'on demand' fully separated.
 It is only when Part 4 is considered that both technologies presented in Part 2 and 3 are combined and as such both are required to operate together.
 The red texts in the architecture diagram below are specific for Part 4 of this series.

-As I did this setup three times, in preparation of writing this series, it only took me an hour to have the entire setup (Part 2, 3 and 4) replicated (reusing existing web server certificates exempted). all this without any further IaC optimizations I must add.
-Pipelining this might be worth the effort at some point (note to self).
+As I did this setup three times, in preparation of writing this series, it only took me an hour to have the entire setup (Part 2, 3 and 4) replicated (reusing existing web server certificates exempted).
+All this without any IaC optimizations I must add.
+Building this set-up through a DevOps pipelining might be worth the effort at some point (note to self).

 ![The DoToT Sinkhole Architecture](/assets/images/a-little-less-conspicuous-introduction-part1-4-002.drawio.png "The DoToT Sinkhole Architecture"){: style="border: 1px solid grey; padding:16px"}
-*Figure 1: The DoToT Sinkhole and Tor Proxy Architecture: where the DNS sinkhole functionality  combined with DNS-over-TLS forwarding for added security is provided, together with a Tor HTTP Proxy to turn ordinary devices and browsers into more anonymous entities when required.
+*Figure 1: The DoToT Sinkhole and Tor Proxy Architecture: where the DNS sinkhole functionality combined with DNS-over-TLS (DoT)forwarding for added security is provided, together with a Tor HTTP Proxy to turn ordinary devices and browsers into more anonymous entities when required.
 Ultimately this leads to an 'always on' DNS-over-TLS-over-Tor implementation for added permanent anonymity and security on the DNS plane.*

 ## DietPI Initial Installation